Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Specialists stick to one technology for the majority of their professional careers.

-The clear advantage of being a specialist software engineer is that over time specialists become experts in the platform, framework, or language that they specialize in.
+The clear advantage of being a specialist software engineer is that, over time, specialists become experts in the platform, framework, or language that they specialize in.

 On the other hand, the major con of having specialists on your team is that they do not have much of an understanding of other team roles.